zubair001/Announcement_Board/README.md

 ### `npm start`

 Open [http://localhost:3000] to view it in your browser.
-Base URL is defined in '/src/config.js'.
+Backend Base URL is defined in '/src/config.js'.
 You can change it if you want.

 ## Project Structure
 In the project directory all necessary code is under /src directory.